matplotlib/matplotlib/doc/api/prev_api_changes/api_changes_1.4.x.rst

 * The use of the index 0 in `.pyplot.subplot` and related commands is deprecated.
-Due to a lack of validation, calling ``plt.subplots(2, 2, 0)`` does not raise an exception, but puts an axes in the _last_ position.
+Due to a lack of validation, calling ``plt.subplots(2, 2, 0)`` does not raise an exception, but puts an axis in the _last_ position.
 This is due to the indexing in subplot being 1-based (to mirror MATLAB) so before indexing into the `.GridSpec` object used to determine where the axes should go, 1 is subtracted off.
 Passing in